-Table A-3 presents the cost of each of the District's largest functions as well as each function's net cost (total cost less fees generated by the activities and intergovernmental aid).
-The net cost reflects what was funded by state revenues as well as local tax dollars.

-- The cost of all governmental activities this year was \$34.1 million. - However, the amount that our taxpayers paid for these activities through property taxes was only \$17.6 million - Some of the cost was paid by those who directly benefited from the programs \$1.159 million, or - By grants and contributions \$3.893 million.
+- Table A-3 presents the cost of selected functions as well as each function's net cost (total cost less fees generated by the activities and intergovernmental aid).
+The net cost reflects what was funded by state revenues as well as local tax dollars. - The cost of all governmental activities this year was \$ 41,988,212. - However, the amount that our taxpayers paid for these activities through local property taxes was only 16,963,378. - \$ - Some of the cost was paid by those who directly benefited from the programs, \$ 314,079, or - By grants and contributions, \$8,256,600.